apache/kyuubi/docs/security/jdbc.md

 ## Authentication with In-memory Database

-Used with auto created in-memory database, JDBC authentication could be applied for token validation without start up a dedicated database service or custom plugin.
+Used with auto created in-memory database, JDBC authentication could be applied for token validation without starting up a dedicated database service or setting up a custom plugin.

-Consider authenticating a pair of a username and a token which contacted with an `expire_time` in 'yyyyMMddHHmm' format and a MD5 signature generated with sequence of `expire_time`, `username` and a secret key.
+Consider authentication for a pair of a username and a token which contacted with an `expire_time` in 'yyyyMMddHHmm' format and a MD5 signature generated with sequence of `expire_time`, `username` and a secret key.
 With the following example, an H2 in-memory database will be auto crated with Kyuubi Server and used for authentication with its system function `HASH` and checking token expire time with `NOW()`.

 ```properties
 kyuubi.authentication=JDBC